wavefrontHQ/docs/pages/doc/csp_subscription_types.md

    1. The tenant name is missing, because it is shown in the VMware Cloud Services Console when you launch the service instance.
 In a multi-tenant environment, switching between tenants is done from the top-left drop-down menu on the menu bar.
    1. The **Self Service SAML** menu item is missing, because the enterprise federation setup is done from the VMware Cloud Services Console.
    1. The **Accounts** option is also no longer needed, because account management is done in the VMware Cloud Services Console.
-   1. The **Super Admin** menu item is changed to **Orphaned Objects**, because Super Admin users no longer can invite new Super Admin users, but they can still see and recover orphan dashboards and alerts.
+   1. The **Super Admin** menu item is replaced with **Orphaned Objects**, because Super Admin users can no longer invite new Super Admin users, but they can still see and recover orphaned objects, such as orphan dashboards and alerts.
    1. The **Sign Out** menu item is missing, because signing out is done from the User/Organization drop-down menu on the top-right of the menu bar.

-* The **Super Admin** page is changed to **Orphaned Objects**, because Super Admin users no longer can invite new Super Admin users, but they can still see and recover orphan dashboards and alerts.
+* The **Super Admin** page is replaced with **Orphaned Objects**, because Super Admin users no longer can invite new Super Admin users, but they can still see and recover orphaned objects, such as orphan dashboards and alerts.

     ![An image showing the differences in the add new proxy page.](images/new-vs-original-super-admin.png)